Common mist frog

-The common mist frog (Ranoidea rheocola) is a species of tree frog native to north-eastern Queensland, Australia.
+The common mist frog (Mosleyia rheocola) is a species of tree frog native to north-eastern Queensland, Australia.
 It is a medium-sized frog and a member of the Australian torrent treefrog group.
 The common mist frog is found in remote, mountainous areas, and near rocky, fast-flowing rainforest streams such as those in north-eastern Queensland, Australia.
 They are generally sedentary frogs, and remain in the stream environments that they are born into, preferring sections of the stream with riffles, many rocks, and overhanging vegetation.

 Taxonomy

-The common mist frog is one of the four species of Australian torrent treefrogs that comprise the Ranoidea nannotis species group.
+The common mist frog is one of the four species of Australian torrent treefrogs that comprise the Mosleyia nannotis species group.
 The other species are the mountain mist frog, waterfall frog, and armoured mist frog.

 Description

-Fully grown common mist frogs can measure anywhere from 27 to 41 millimeters in length and often weigh between 1.2 and 4.5 grams.
+Fully grown common mist frogs can measure anywhere from 27 to 41 mm in length and often weigh between 1.2 and 4.5 grams.
 The common mist frog displays sexual dimorphism, meaning that one sex is larger in size than the other, in this case, the females are larger than males.
 Whereas males measure at around 31 mm in length, the female mist frog is on average 36 mm long.
 Similarly, the average adult male mist frog weighs an average of 2.0 grams while the adult female mist frog averages around 3.1 grams.

 The common mist frog is a dull grey or brown color in appearance, with tubercles (small rounded protrusions) and dark, irregular markings on its dorsal surface.
 The frog's underside is characterized by granular white skin.
 The common mist frog will also often have a distinct line between its eyes.
 Like many other frogs, the mist frog's fingers are partly webbed, with webbing reaching the second-subarticular tubercle at the end of the first phalanx, and its toes are completely webbed.
 Both their fingers and toes have large discs.
 The tympanum (outer ear) is covered by a layer of skin, but is still visible. common mist frogs have a relatively slender build and possess a protruding, triangular snout.

 The common mist frog has obscure dark bands that run along the side of its snout from the eye and ear to the shoulder.
 The male nuptial pads are small and unlike other male torrent treefrogs, they do not have enlarged arms.
 Additionally, the tips of their snouts are pointed.

 The tadpoles have large mouthparts that they use to cling to nearby rocks.
 They also possess muscular tails that aid in swimming against a current.
 Common mist frog tadpoles have been described as torrent-dwelling, flat bodied, and with large suctorial mouthparts.

 The mating call is a regular, repeated, long-drawn single note, sounding like a rather nasal "wreek wreek wreek".
 These calls have a low audio frequency, with an average dominant frequency of around 2.5 kHz.